Still time to get a Pixelpole before Christmas. I have a few left. Buy now, I probably won't make more until spring.

 The module cycles through more than 20 patterns using colors and movement designed to grab attention and identify itself as a vehicle on the road to other drivers approaching.
 Safety colors of red, amber and white are used to convey the message that you need to be noticed and caution in approaching applied.
 After discussion with other recumbent riders I have made the color blue optional in these patterns to avoid conflict with vehicle ordinances in some areas.
 You decide whether you want to include blue.

 The net effect of 30 LEDs spread over a 3 foot area is very noticeable.
 Side visibility is good and since it is wider than the flagpole, it is even visible from the front.
 It's not a replacement for a "daylight-bright" tail light during the day, but where it really shines (pun intended) is in shadows, and on overcast days.
 At night, it's spectacular.
 You won't get lost in a sea of other vehicles lights, or behind most obstacles that might block a single, low light.
-This really stands out and gets attention, which helps you stay safe.
+The Pixelpole really stands out and gets attention, which helps you stay safe.

 I want to make this clear: This is not some cheap rope lights that flash in unison.
 Each LED is individually addressable and can be programmed to perform a variety of patterns.
 The eye-catching patterns are nearly limitless and I continue to refine them as I go.
+Every one sold is hand-crafted and tested at every step of assembly to ensure you receive a fully functional light strip.

 Disclaimer 1: This is not a substitute for required lights or reflectors for after-dark riding.
 Check your local laws for what is required.
 It is recommended to use this product along with your normal safety lighting.